-I created this beautiful, heavy duty and inexpensive DIY towel rack for our farmhouse kitchen in less than an hour.
-Sharing my simple step by step instructions for how to make a towel rack of your own to hang coats, aprons, bags, baskets and towels, of course!
+I created this beautiful, heavy duty & inexpensive DIY towel rack for our farmhouse kitchen in less than an hour.
+Sharing my step by step instructions for how to make a simple & easy DIY towel rack of your own to hang coats, aprons, bags, baskets and towels, of course!

 Farmhouse DIY Towel Rack for the Kitchen